-Under California law, a conspiracy occurs when two or more people plan and work together to commit a felony and take some kind of action toward the completion of the crime.
-There is no requirement for the crime itself to have actually been completed in order for the people involved to be charged.
+Under 182 (PC), a conspiracy occurs when two or more people plan and work together to commit a felony and take some kind of action toward the completion of the crime.
+There is no requirement that the offense took place for charges to be filed as long as those involved took an overt act toward its completion.

 In that case, they can be charged with conspiracy to commit murder, even if they are caught or abandon the plan long before the killing actually transpired.
 Similarly, if the murder was completed, but one person never took any part in the actual plot, they could still be charged with the others if they conspired to commit the crime.

 It is also possible to face conspiracy charges in California for planning to falsely accuse or frame someone for a crime.

 Anyone convicted of criminal conspiracy charges under 182 (PC) is subject to the same penalties as the crime they conspired to perform.
 If the offense was a felony, those convicted will face prison time.
 They will instead face jail time if the crime involved an agreement to commit a misdemeanor.
 When conspiracy charges in California involve more than one felony offense, the defendants will face penalties for the offense with the most severe sentence.

 As an example, if two people have committed grand theft in part of their effort to manufacture drugs, they will face up to 7 years for the drug crimes, as the maximum sentence for these theft crimes is only 3 years.

 If the crime was completed, they can be charged with both conspiracy and whatever actual crimes they committed.
 When the offenses were never actually brought to completion, they may instead face attempted crimes.

 You could also face aiding and abetting charges for taking any act in furtherance to commit the agreed-upon crime, even if you were not directly involved.
 Under the law, those who aided and abetted another to commit a crime face the same charges as the person who committed the criminal act.